 - Small Group Counseling- The counselor works with students in smaller group settings to address specific areas of concern.
 Group availability is selected by the counselor based on the amount of need.
 If a group is unavailable, the counselor can work with a student individually.

 - Individual Counseling- The counselor meets with individual students to help solve problems that are interfering with their learning and sense of well-being.

 - Parent and Teacher Consultation- The counselor meets with parents and/or teachers regarding issues with students.

 - Responsive Services- Includes crisis intervention, consultation, collaboration, and conflict resolution.

-As a School Counselor, Mrs. Kantor develops confidential relationships with students.
-This means that information gathered through meetings with students and parents/guardians will be shared on a "need to know" basis only.
+As a School Counselor, Mrs. Ruffolo develops confidential relationships with students.
+This means that information gathered through meetings with students and parents/guardians will be shared on a "need-to-know" basis only.
 She works to maintain the privacy of students and their families.
 When information needs to be shared, I will assess who needs to know and what information needs to be known to best help students and their families.
 I tell students, "What you say in here, stays in here.
 Except if...someone is hurting you, you want to hurt someone, or you want to hurt yourself."